paritytech/capi-multisig-app/README.md

 ## Prerequisites for app users

 1. Have the Polkadot.js extension installed in your browser.
-2. Follow [this guide](https://www.youtube.com/watch?v=sy7lvAqyzkY) to create a few of accounts if you don’t have them already.
-Make sure they are available on the Westend testnet.
+2. If you don't already have accounts, follow [this guide](https://www.youtube.com/watch?v=sy7lvAqyzkY).
+Ensure your accounts are marked as accessible to the Westend testnet.
 3. Get some testnet tokens via the [Westend Faucet](https://matrix.to/#/#westend_faucet:matrix.org) by following [this guide](https://wiki.polkadot.network/docs/learn-DOT#getting-tokens-on-the-westend-testnet)

 Note: The faucet can send tokens only once per day.
 Use [the accounts page](https://polkadot.js.org/apps/#/accounts) on Polkadot.js Apps or a wallet of your choice in order to split the tokens between your accounts in case you need to pay fees.